sashakatne/Team3_AsyncFIFO_S24_ECE593/README.md

 - **Description**: The testbench was further enhanced using the Universal Verification Methodology (UVM).
 This included the creation of UVM components such as agents, sequences, and sequencers.
 The UVM testbench also included coverage and assertions to ensure thorough verification of the design.

 ### Milestone 5 (M5)
 - **Objective**: Final UVM testbench with coverage and assertions.
 Bug injection has been added too to verify the correctness of the UVM design.
+Add assertions to check the validity of flag generation, data integrity, etc.
 - **Description**: The final UVM testbench was completed with full coverage and assertions.
 This milestone focused on achieving high coverage and ensuring the correctness of the design through rigorous verification.

 ## UVM Topology